mohanrajcs03/DevTinder/README.md

   - a single route handler is responsible to send single res otherwise error
   - Middleware
   - router handlers
+  - Why we should connect database before starting a server ?
+  - Schema vs  Model

 # -------------- Creating Server ---------------